lightstep/dd-trace-rb/README.md

 ##### On-Premise satellites

 If your on-premise satellites accept data over plain HTTP, follow the instructions below.
-If they require HTTPS you will have to use the [LightStep reverse proxy](https://github.com/lightstep/reverse-proxy).
-See the instructions for [public satellites](#public-satellites).
+If they require HTTPS you will have to use the [LightStep reverse proxy][ls-reverse-proxy].
+See the instructions for [public satellites](#public-satellites) for more details.

-Set the following environment variables to the host and port of your satellite
+Set the following environment variables to the host and port of your satellite:

 ```
 DD_AGENT_HOST=<Satellite host>